-We are a preclinical stage biopharmaceutical company focused on acquiring, developing, and commercializing innovative therapeutics for patients suffering from debilitating and rare diseases.
-From our inception, we have been focused on novel therapeutic approaches to improve the lives of patients diagnosed with Alzheimer's and other degenerative diseases.
 Our predecessor company, Cortexyme, Inc. ("Cortexyme") was initially founded on the seminal discovery of the presence of P. gingivalis and its secreted toxic virulence factor proteases, called gingipains, in the relevant brain areas of both Alzheimer's and Parkinson's disease patients.
-The acquisition of Novosteo, Inc. in 2022, and the addition of new executive management has allowed us to strategically shift focus.
-We are actively seeking an additional compelling clinical-stage assets available for in-licensing and acquisition to expand our development pipeline.
+Following our acquisition of Novosteo, Inc. in May 2022 and the addition of new executive management, we strategically shifted focus and prioritized the internal development of Novosteo's innovative bone-targeting drug platform and lead preclinical compound NOV004 for development for rare skeletal diseases, bone fractures, and injury.
+Shortly thereafter, we changed our corporate name to Quince Therapeutics, Inc. in August 2022.
+At that time, we also announced our intention to actively seek compelling clinical-stage assets available for in-licensing and acquisition to expand our development pipeline with a focus on acquiring, developing, and commercializing innovative therapeutics for patients suffering from debilitating and rare diseases.